top of page

 Artist Statement

-My paintings incorporate mixed media elements, such as indigenous fabrics, duct tape, paper, acrylic paint, drawing, and wood.
-Pulling from my culture, history, and origins, I produce three-dimensional works that address the tattered relationship with my Guatemalan, Mexican, and American ancestry.
-Elements of the traditional piñata are deconstructed and incorporated into these works in order to transform the piñata’s original identity as one of gratuitous celebration, into one of cultural construct.
+My paintings incorporate mixed-media elements, such as indigenous fabrics, duct tape, paper, acrylic paint, drawing, and wood.
+Pulling from my culture, history, and origins, I produce three-dimensional works that address my tattered relationship with my Guatemalan, Mexican, and American ancestry.
+Elements of the traditional piñata are deconstructed and incorporated into these works to transform the piñata’s original identity from one of gratuitous celebration into one of cultural construct.

-My current body of work focuses on engaging the Latinx community with contemporary art through public and guerilla installations.
-Through the utilization of text and characteristics of the piñata, I am able to comfortably engage underserved audiences and provoke discussion, self-reflection, and an examination into one’s circumstances.
-Spanglish idioms, which often fail English translation, are incorporated into the work.
+My body of work is often a deliberate effort to engage the Latinx community with contemporary art through public guerilla installations.
+By utilizing the text and characteristics of the piñata, I aim to comfortably engage underserved audiences and provoke discussion, self-reflection, and an examination of one’s circumstances.
+Spanglish idioms often fail English translation and are incorporated into the work.
 The subtext lost through translation becomes a larger metaphor for society’s misunderstanding of cultures deemed as foreign.
-Text is specifically selected in effort to reach an audience not typically served, nor comfortable with art.
+Text is selected explicitly to reach an audience not typically served nor comfortable with art.
 I consider my artwork a social practice that seeks inclusivity through art placement and language.
-My practice, while a sentimental offering to our Latinx communities, also challenges dominant power structures through the most frivolous of means: tissue paper.
+While a sentimental offering to our Latinx communities, my practice challenges dominant power structures through the most frivolous means: tissue paper.

 Artist Bio

-A native of Dallas, Giovanni Valderas is the Assistant Gallery Director at Kirk Hopper Fine Art.
-He also served as an appointee by Dallas City Council as Vice Chair of the Cultural Affairs Commission.
-Previously he was the Gallery Director at Mountain View College.
-Valderas graduated from the College of Visual Arts & Design at the University of North Texas with a Master of Fine Arts in Drawing & Painting.
-He has taught several painting and drawing courses at the University of North Texas, Richland, and Mountain View College.
-He is a former member of 500x gallery, one of the oldest co-op galleries in Texas.
-His work has been featured in the 2013 Texas Biennial, New American Paintings Magazine, issue #108 and #132, Impossible Geometries: Curated works by Lauren Haynes at Field Projects in New York City, and 14x48.org’s temporary billboard public art project.
-In addition, Valderas recently received the Moss/Chumley Award and a micro-grant from the Nasher Sculpture Center in Dallas for his guerrilla site-specific project.
-Most recently, Valderas finished his reappointment to the City of Dallas, Cultural Affairs Commission having served under Councilman Omar Narvaez.
-Valderas is currently running for Dallas City Council to represent the neighborhood he grew up in.
+A native of Dallas, Giovanni Valderas is an assistant professor of drawing and painting at Texas Woman’s University.
+Previously, he served as Exhibition Manager at the Fort Worth Community Arts Center, Assistant Gallery Director at Kirk Hopper Fine Art and the Gallery Director at Mountain View College.
+Valderas graduated from the College of Visual Arts & Design at the University of North Texas with an MFA and has taught painting and drawing courses at the University of North Texas, Richland, and Mountain View College.
+A former member of 500x gallery, one of the oldest co-op galleries in Texas, he has had work featured in the 2013 Texas Biennial; New American Paintings Magazine, issues #108 and #132; Impossible Geometries, Field Projects, New York; and 14x48’s temporary billboard public art project.
+A recipient of the Moss/Chumley Award and a microgrant from the Nasher Sculpture Center in Dallas, Valderas has also served as an appointee by the Dallas City Council as Vice Chair of the Cultural Affairs Commission by Mayor Mike Rawlings.
+In 2018, he resigned from his reappointment to the Cultural Affairs Commission to run for Dallas City Council to represent the neighborhood he grew up in; he led a grassroots campaign and placed a strong second.

 bottom of page